hbctraining/Training-modules/Advanced_shell/lessons/02_String_manipulation.md

 The length of a string can be determined by using the following syntax:

 ```
+# DON'T RUN
 ${#variable_name}
 ```

-In this case, we could see the length of slingshot by:
+Once again, this is another interesting case where `#` is not used as a comment and actually has a function in `bash`.
+In this case, we could see the length of the `$slingshot` variable by using:

 ```
 echo ${#slingshot}